A-N-M-Noor/LazyGo_WRO2025/README.md

 This modular and carefully balanced power system allows **Lazy_bot** to run smoothly under demanding conditions while maintaining safety and long-term reliability. tubuntu

-## 🚀 Future Improvements
+## Future Improvements
 - Integrate a smart power monitoring system to dynamically adjust power distribution.
 - Upgrade to more energy-efficient components as technology advances. ( WE WILL BE AROUND HOPEFULLY)

 ---
-## 🎥 Camera Placement and Functionality
+## Camera Placement and Functionality

 The robot's main camera is positioned at the top and angled slightly downwards.
 This setup enhances object detection capabilities by providing:
-- **🔍 Close-Range Detection**: The camera can identify objects in close proximity with high accuracy.
+- **Close-Range Detection**: The camera can identify objects in close proximity with high accuracy.
-- **🌐 Extended-Range Detection**: Ensures objects further away are detected effectively.
+- **Extended-Range Detection**: Ensures objects further away are detected effectively.

 The camera feeds data to the **Raspberry Pi 5**, which processes image recognition algorithms to detect towers and corner lines.
 The processed data is then transmitted to the **ESP32 microcontroller** for real-time navigation and obstacle avoidance.